Auxilor/auxilor.github.io/docs/ecocrates/how-to-make-a-key.md

   column: 3 # Column in the GUI (1-indexed)
   right-click-previews: true # Right-click to open the crate preview
   left-click-opens: true # Left-click to open the crate using a virtual key
+  custom-slots: [ ] # Custom GUI slots; see here for a how-to: https://plugins.auxilor.io/all-plugins/custom-gui-slots
 ```

 ## Internal Placeholders